 Maryland takeover statutes.
 The Maryland Business Combination Act, in certain circumstances, could delay or prevent an unsolicited takeover of us.
 The statute substantially restricts the power of third parties who acquire, or seek to acquire, control of us without the approval of our board of directors to complete mergers and other business combinations even if such transaction would be beneficial to stockholders.
 "Business combinations" between such a third-party acquirer or its affiliate and us are prohibited for five years after the most recent date on which the acquirer becomes an "interested stockholder."
-An "interested stockholder" is defined as any person who beneficially owns 10% or more of the voting power of our outstanding voting stock or an affiliate or associate of ours who, at any time within the two-year period immediately prior to the date in question, was the beneficial owner of 10% or more of the voting power of our outstanding stock.
-If our board of directors approved in advance the transaction with us.
+An "interested stockholder" is defined as any person who beneficially owns 10% or more of the voting power of our outstanding voting stock or an affiliate or associate of ours who, at any time within the two-year period immediately prior to the date in question, was the beneficial owner of 10% or more of the voting power of our then outstanding stock.
+If our board of directors approved in advance the transaction that would otherwise give rise to the acquirer attaining such status, the acquirer would not become an interested stockholder and, as a result, it could enter into a business combination with us.
 Our board of directors may, however, provide that its approval is subject to compliance, at or after the time of approval, with any terms and conditions determined by it.
 Even after the lapse of the five-year prohibition period, any business combination with an interested stockholder must be recommended by our board of directors and approved by the affirmative vote of at least:

-- 80% of the votes entitled to be cast by stockholders; - and - two-thirds of the votes entitled to be cast by stockholders other than the interested stockholder and affiliates and associates thereof.
+- 80% of the votes entitled to be cast by stockholders; - two-thirds of the votes entitled to be cast by stockholders other than the interested stockholder and affiliates and associates